 CHRISTIN S. MCMELEY

-Christin McMeley, CIPP, advises companies in various industries in privacy compliance, information governance, data security, public policy, and regulatory matters.
+Christin McMeley, CIPP/US, advises companies in various industries in privacy compliance, information governance, data security, public policy, and regulatory matters.
 Christin routinely advocates on behalf of clients before governmental agencies, legislative members and staff.
 She also represents telecom, cable, and wireless providers in regulatory proceedings before the FCC and counsels clients on regulatory policy and compliance.
 Christin is the Co-Chair of DWT’s Privacy and Security practice.

 ADAM H. GREENE

 Adam Greene, a nationally-recognized authority on HIPAA and the HITECH Act, primarily counsels health care systems and technology companies on compliance with the HIPAA privacy, security, and breach notification requirements.
 Adam is a former regulator at the U.S. Department of Health and Human Services (HHS), where he played a key role in administering and enforcing the HIPAA rules.

 Amy Mushahwar, is an experienced data privacy, security, and management attorney with nearly 20 years of experience in the technology industry in both legal and technical capacities.
 She focuses on data security, cyber risk, and privacy issues.
 As both a lawyer and former technologist, Amy is adept at helping clients unravel complex systems to fully understand legal and regulatory risk.

 Bob Stankey focuses on global communications, technology and privacy law for U.S. and European clients.
 As a former senior in-house lawyer with AOL Europe and former general counsel for an international telecommunications provider, he has extensive practical experience with commercial and regulatory legal issues for clients in the telecommunications, information technology and media sectors.
 Bob has practiced in London for more than nine years and advises on U.K. law and other European national laws as well as EU policy-making in Brussels.